Find Affordable College Courses

 After completing their degree, physical sciences graduates from GVSU carry an average student debtload of $27,063.

-Read full report on Physical Sciences at Grand Valley State University
+Full Physical Sciences at Grand Valley State University Report

 Physical Sciences majors at WMU take out an average of $27,033 in student loans while working on their egree.

-Full Physical Sciences at Western Michigan University Report
+Read full report on Physical Sciences at Western Michigan University

-Eastern Michigan University landed the #6 spot in the 2023 rankings for the best physical sciences programs.
+Eastern Michigan University did quite well in this year’s ranking of the best schools for physical sciences students.
+It came in at #6 on the list.
 Located in the large suburb of Ypsilanti, Eastern Michigan is a public school with a large student population.

 Physical Sciences majors at Eastern Michigan take out an average of $16,268 in student loans while working on their egree.